Genetic Literacy Project

-Agricultural and human genetics are reshaping farming, food and medicine.
-The GLP explores the intersection of DNA research, media and policy to disentangle science from ideology.
+Agricultural and human biotechnology are reshaping farming, food and medicine.
+The GLP explores the intersection of DNA research and real world applications of genetics with media and policy to disentangle science from ideology.

-Genetics is our future.
-It can be a source of dramatic innovations to improve food security, the environment and public health.
-In theory, biotechnology and related cutting edge sciences are widely celebrated.
-But in practice, the words “gene” and “genetic engineering” often stir fear and misunderstanding.
+Genetic research and biotechnology can improve food security, the environment and public health.
+Yet dramatic innovation can lead to unintended consequences and present ethical challenges.
+In theory, the study of genetics and related cutting edge sciences are widely celebrated.
+But in practice, the words “gene” and “genetic engineering” and “biotechnology” and “synthetic biology” often stir fear and misunderstanding when applied to biomedicine and farming.
 Intricate science scares people who don’t understand risk and complexity.
 What is the potential of agricultural and human genetics?
-The goal of the GLP is to serve as a resource to those interested in disentangling ideology from science.
+The commitment of the GLP is to promote public awareness of genetics, biotechnology and science literacy.